natescherer/postmodern-repo-copiertemplate/template/template_copy/README.md

 | :exclamation:  Notice: This project is currently in a Pre-Alpha state and is not ready for public use.  |
 |-----------------------------------------|

-A [Copier][copier] template for creating a basic repository with full, all-the-bells-and-whistles CI/CD.
+A Copier template for creating a basic repository with full, all-the-bells-and-whistles CI/CD.
 (And for creating other templates!)

-This template is heavily inspired by the [Hypermodern Python Cookiecutter](hypermodern-cc).

-Why Postmodern?
-Besides being a cheeky homage to this template's inspiration, I think that Postmodern philosophy's idea of the relativity of truth applies very well to software.
-There's no objectively best way to do CI/CD, this is just one way that works, and it might work for you too!

 ## Included Features